Stanley, Hong Kong: History

-After the annexation of Hong Kong in 1842, the British made Stanley the temporary administrative centre, before moving it to the newly founded Victoria City.
 Present-day Stanley Fort was where British and Canadian troops mounted a last stand during the Battle of Hong Kong.
 The survivors surrendered to Japanese forces in December 1941.
+During the Japanese occupation of Hong Kong, between 1941 and 1945, around 2,800 non-Chinese prisoners of war, including men, women and children, were detained in the Stanley Internment Camp.

 The fort, which was the former British Army barracks in Stanley, is now occupied by the People's Liberation Army following the handover of Hong Kong to the People's Republic of China in 1997.

 Places of interest

 Stanley Market and Pat Kan Uk

 Stanley Market is situated in Stanley New Street near the Stanley food market.
 It is an array of small shops and street stalls.